-Insurance companies cannot raise insurance premiums in New York for some accident claims against family members or relatives but insurance premiums can be increased with other claims.
+Insurance companies cannot raise insurance premiums in New York for some accident claims against a family member, relative, or spouse, but insurance premiums can go up with other claims.

-When a premium can be increased, it’s never possible to answer the question, “Will their insurance premium go up?”
-Every insurance company and insurance policy is different and underwriting decisions are company secrets.
+It’s not always possible to answer the question, “Will my insurance premium go up?”
+Every insurance company and insurance policy is different, and underwriting decisions are company secrets.
 However, an educated guess is possible – keep reading!

 The New York State Department of Finance Office of General Counsel issued an opinion that your family member or relative’s insurance company is NOT allowed to increase their insurance premium if you file an uninsured claim because they weren’t at fault.

 If you were injured in a car accident and live with a relative who owns a car with more insurance than the car that caused your injury, you can get more money by filing an underinsured claim with your relative’s insurance company.
 Again, your relative’s insurance company can NOT increase your relative’s insurance policy premium if you file a claim!

 When Can the Insurance Company Increase My Relative’s Premium?

 If your friend or relative was driving their car and was negligent for causing the car accident and your injury, you could file a liability claim, and their premium could be increased at renewal.
 However, there’s a way to deal with that.
 Read below about our client who got $100,000 from his brother’s insurance and then gifted money to his brother to pay the entire premium.

 If you tripped at your cousin’s house, the insurance company could increase the premium, but it’s not likely.
 Insurance companies make much more profit on homeowner policies and are more tolerant of claims.
 See below what happened to my homeowner’s policy premium when my father was insured at my house and sued me.

 The insurance premium probably will not go up just because you sue your friend, family member, spouse, or relative.